 provides all trade-affected workers, including Trade Readjustment Allowances and Reemployment TAA customers, with an initial assessment after the workers are determined individually eligible for the TAA program;

 schedules the assessment to allow the trade-affected workers sufficient time to consider information, request and enroll in training, or obtain a waiver of the training requirement for Trade Readjustment Assistance before the expiration of the 26-week deadline for enrollment in training.
-Workforce Solutions Office staff must document the results of the assessment in the TWIST Counselor Notes; and
+Workforce Solutions Office staff must document the results of the assessment in the WorkInTexas.com Case Notes; and

 makes comprehensive and specialized assessments available to all trade-affected workers.
 The comprehensive and specialized assessment must expand upon the initial assessment.

-NLF: Boards must ensure that Workforce Solutions Office staff completes the TAA IEP Adversely Affected Worker and certification information and employment goals in order to issue a waiver of the training requirement.
+NLF: Boards must ensure that Workforce Solutions Office staff completes the Adversely Affected Worker and certification information in an individual’s WorkInTexas.com TAA application and the WorkInTexas.com IEP/ISS employment goals in order to issue a waiver of the training requirement.

-LF: Boards may encourage Workforce Solutions Office staff to complete the initial assessment, comprehensive and specialized assessment, and TAA IEP during the same case management session, if applicable and appropriate.
+LF: Boards may encourage Workforce Solutions Office staff to complete the initial assessment, comprehensive and specialized assessment, WorkInTexas.com IEP/ISS, and the Supplemental TAA Individual Employment Plan during the same case management session, if applicable and appropriate.

 Individual Employment Plan

-NLF: Boards must be aware that the TAA IEP replaces the Reemployment and Training Plan and that Workforce Solutions Office staff must complete an IEP, TWIST service code 68-Employability Development Plan, for any trade-affected worker seeking TAA assistance before the worker receives those benefits and services.
-The TAA IEP must include:
+NLF: Boards must be aware that Workforce Solutions Office staff must complete a WorkInTexas.com IEP/ISS for any trade-affected worker seeking TAA assistance before the worker receives those benefits and services.
+The IEP/ISS must include:

 an employment goal, including the targeted occupation and industry;